Trigeminal Nerve Block

 Am I a good candidate for trigeminal nerve block?

 You may be a good candidate for trigeminal nerve block if you have facial pain or migraines that do not respond to other treatments.

 Side effects may include difficulty chewing or swallowing and numbness in the face, but these effects do not last more than a few hours.
 Another transient side effect is facial weakness, but this is very rare.
 You may also have bruising, swelling, or soreness at the injection site for a few days after the procedure.

-Trigeminal nerve block is an outpatient procedure and does not require general anesthesia.
+Trigeminal nerve blocks are an outpatient procedure and do not require general anesthesia.